Mixed Personalities

-"Mixed Personalities" is a song by American rapper YNW Melly featuring fellow American rapper Kanye West.
-It was produced by C-Clip Beatz and BoogzDaBeast.
-A music video for the song was released in January 2019 along with Melly's mixtape We All Shine.
+"Mixed Personalities" is a song by American rapper YNW Melly featuring fellow American rapper Kanye West, from the former's mixtape We All Shine.
+Written alongside producers C-Clip Beatz and BoogzDaBeast, it was released on the same day as the tape on January 18, 2019.

 Background

 In mid-2018, Kanye West began collaborating with newer generation rappers, such as Lil Pump for "I Love It", XXXTentacion posthumously for "One Minute" and "The Storm", and 6ix9ine for "Mama" and "Kanga".
 West was introduced to YNW Melly's music through CyHi the Prynce and decided to fly him over to Los Angeles.
 YNW Melly previewed many songs from We All Shine to West, including "Mixed Personalities", after which West asked to feature on the track.

 On December 5, 2018, YNW Melly shared videos onto Instagram of him meeting with West in a recording studio.

 Composition

-Melly mostly sings about a girl switching up on him in the song.
+Lyrically, the song describes a romantic partner who undergoes mood swings.
 West sings in auto-tune, which is reminiscent of the rapper's sound from his fourth studio album 808s & Heartbreak (2008).
 Dialogue of late former Marine drill instruct-turned-actor R. Lee Ermey saying "Because I am hard, you will not like me" is sampled from the 1987 war film Full Metal Jacket.